 The first change you’ll notice when booting up, gone is scrolling text of startup messages having been replaced with a simple splash screen which includes the version of the Raspian OS that is installed.
 Once the desktop appears, the first thing you’ll notice is that there is now a background image rather than the normal Raspberry Pi Logo.
 There are 16 images to choose from and they are located in /usr/share/pixel-wallpaper/, you can use the Appearance Settings from the main menu to choose which one you prefer.

-With the release of Pixel the raspberry pi team have also taken the opportunity to add some additional software, the realvnc server and viewer has been added by default.
-There is also a new SenseHAT emulator application which will save you the cost of having to buy a SenseHAT or give you the opportunity to try it’s features before you buy.
-Finally they have also added Chromium in as the main browser to replace Epiphany, preinstalled are a couple of extensions, the uBlock Origin adblocker should keep adverts from slowing down the browser, and the h264ify extension forces YouTube to serve videos in a format which can be accelerated by the Pi’s hardware.
+With the release of Pixel the raspberry pi team has also taken the opportunity to add some additional software, the RealVNC server and viewer has been added by default.
+There is also a new SenseHAT emulator application that will save you the cost of having to buy a SenseHAT or give you the opportunity to try it’s features before you buy.
+Finally, they have also added Chromium in as the main browser to replace Epiphany, preinstalled are a couple of extensions, the uBlock Origin adblocker should keep adverts from slowing down the browser, and the h264ify extension forces YouTube to serve videos in a format which can be accelerated by the Pi’s hardware.
 All of this should hopefully make for a much nicer browsing experience.

 The Raspbian + PIXEL image is available from the Downloads page of the Raspberry Pi Foundation website.